About the Program

 Bachelor of Arts (BA)

 The major in Greek provides training in ancient Greek from the ground up, enabling students to encounter texts such as Homer's Odyssey, Sophocles' Antigone, and the dialogues of Plato in their original form.
-Students majoring in Greek contextualize these readings by taking classes in Classical Civilizations, where they explore many different aspects of Greek culture and read a broad array of ancient texts in translation.
+Students majoring in Greek contextualize these readings by taking classes in Ancient Greek and Roman Studies (AGRS), where they explore many different aspects of Greek culture and read a broad array of ancient texts in translation.

 Declaring the Major

-Further details can be found online at Classics Undergraduate Honors.
-Please consult with a classics undergraduate adviser to begin planning to participate in honors.
+Further details can be found online at AGRS Undergraduate Honors.
+Please consult with an AGRS undergraduate adviser to begin planning to participate in honors.

-Other Majors and Minors offered by the Department of Classics
+Other Majors and Minors offered by the Department of Ancient Greek and Roman Studies

 In addition to the University, campus, and college requirements, listed on the College Requirements tab, students must fulfill the below requirements specific to their major program.